A project of the Partnership for a New American Economy

 Top countries of origin

 Between 2008 and 2018, science, technology, engineering, and math (STEM) fields are projected to play a key role in US economic growth, adding jobs 73 percent faster than the rest of the economy.
 However, like many other states, Delaware’s ability to produce a STEM workforce has lagged behind this growing demand.
 In these areas, immigrants have been helping to close the shortfall.
-The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
-This translates into a large employment boost for Delaware, where more than a third of all science and engineering graduate students are foreign born temporary residents.
+The Partnership for a New American Economy and the American Enterprise Institute found that for every 100 foreign-born graduate of a US Master’s or PhD program who stays in the United States working in a STEM field, 262 jobs are created for Americans.
+This translates into a large employment boost for Delaware, where more than a third of all science and engineering graduate students are foreign-born.

 Additionally, almost two-thirds of engineering PhDs at the state’s research-intensive universities are foreign-born.
 Between 2006 and 2012, immigrant founders of engineering and technology companies employed roughly 560,000 workers and generated an estimated $63 billion dollars in sales in Delaware.
 By 2020, Delaware will need to fill 22,320 new STEM jobs and immigrants will play a key role in occupying these positions and continuing to promote economic growth.
 Even so, our immigration policy hampers those contributions and keeps immigrants in STEM fields from reaching their productivity potential in the US.

 Share of STEM graduates at state's most research-intensive schools who are foreign-born (2009): 53.8%